Skip to content

 • Will there be a spare cushion to allow for washing and drying when needed?

-• What safety tests have been carried out – on the chair itself and on the chair when travelling in a vehicle?
-If you are going to sit in your wheelchair while travelling in a vehicle, the chair model will need to meet safety ‘crash tested’ standards.
+• What safety tests have been carried out?
+These should be both on the chair and, on the chair when travelling in a vehicle.
+If your child is going to sit in their wheelchair while travelling in a vehicle, the chair model will need to meet safety ‘crash tested’ standards.

 • How fast will it go?